 We are a Swiss stock corporation (Aktiengesellschaft) organized under the laws of Switzerland.
-We were formed in 1998.
+We were formed in 1998 and started operations as Auris Medical in 2003.
 We are currently registered in Zug, Switzerland.
 Our head office is currently located at Bahnhofstrasse 21, 6300 Zug, Switzerland.